Children's Reformatory: Analysis

-The film is composed of 9 multishot scenes introduced by intertitles, including a total of 30 shots.
-Most of the shots are filmed on location in a forest and at some military premises and 4 are shots on studio sets.
-All shots are wide shots or full shots with the exception of two medium shots.
-Despite the fact that all shots are taken with a fixed camera, the short duration of the shots and the continuity editing, notably during the chase scenes (shots 5 to 12 and 19 to 25), gives it great dynamism while the natural acting and the on-location filming gives it realism.
+The film is composed of nine multishot scenes introduced by intertitles, including a total of 30 shots.
+Most of the shotsweare filmed on location in a forest and at military premises, and four were shot on studio sets.
+All are wide shots or full shots, with the exception of two medium shots.
+Despite the fact that all shots were taken with a fixed camera, the short duration of the shots and the continuity editing, notably during the chase scenes (shots 5 to 12 and 19 to 25), gives it great dynamism while the natural acting and the on-location filming gives it realism.

 I. The orphan.
 1. view of a poor bedroom with the mother dying in her bed attended by her son.
 When she dies the boy fetches a man and a woman.

 II.
 Cast onto the streets.
 2. The facade of a house.
 The boy is kicked out of the house.

 III.
 Sleeping under the open sky.
 3. The boy leaning on a tree by a river.
 4. A street in a village with the closed gate of a park.
 The boy asks money from a couple of passers-by who ignore him.